Are you curious about how to become an LPN in Quebec?

 6. Provide proof of French language proficiency

 As written more specifically in How to Become a Nurse in Quebec, there are two ways on how you can provide proof of French language proficiency – by passing the OQLF exam or by submitting a Quebec highschool diploma via distance learning.
 Please read no. 4 here for more detailed information about how to meet this requirement.
+You can also read my experience in getting a highschool diploma in Quebec.

 What if I have an LPN license in another Canadian province?